JujuAdams/Scribble/latest/features.md

 - Font effect baking
 - Resolution-independent SDF fonts

-Scribble supports all GameMaker export modules, including consoles, Opera GX, and HTML5.
+Scribble supports all GameMaker export modules (including consoles and OperaGX), with the exception of HTML5.

 Scroll down to read more about each feature.